Q: What is this page?

 Teams associated with a Unit earn Participation Point and Achievement Points for their Units by competing in Intramural Leagues and tournaments which go towards the Intramural Cup.

 I'm not a University of Alberta student.
 How can I play?*

-Simple - if you don't pay the Athletic & Recreation fee with your tuition (or don’t pay tuition at all), you need to buy an Intramural Membership from the Customer Service Centre to participate in Fall & Winter programming.
-Once you've joined the team on IMLeagues, just bring your photo ID to your game and you'll be good to go!
+- Non-students can still play on a student team if they buy an Intramural Membership from the Customer Service Centre (i.e. the old fashioned way).
+Once you've bought your Intramural Membership and joined the team on IMLeagues, just bring your photo ID to your game and you'll be good to go!
 Please be aware that Intramural Memberships are individual, so on a team with more than one non-student, each non-student must purchase the membership.
-Note: events with small rosters (e.g. 3-on-3 Basketball, Badminton, etc.) have a non-member rate you can pay during registration instead of buying an Intramural Membership.

 Intramural Memberships can be purchased for a full year, full term, or single activity, and do not include recreational use of the Van Vliet Complex facilities (i.e. Hanson Fitness and Lifestyle Centre), though those passes can be purchased separately.